If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 Little Arch Support

-This can lead to the foot collapsing which then can cascade into a foot, knee, and hip issue over time as the foot tires.
+This can lead to the foot collapsing, cascading into a foot, knee, and hip issue over time as the foot tires.

-While most will focus on zero-drop shoes like trail runners there are also some pretty good options for a zero-drop hiking boot that many may know even exist.
+While most will focus on zero-drop shoes like trail runners, there are some pretty good options for a zero-drop hiking boot that many may know even exist.

 Some good choices for the best zero-drop hiking shoes:

-- Xero Shoes makes footwear called the Xcursion Fusion, which is a nice minimalist boot that is also waterproof which many specifically want in their boot.
+- Xero Shoes makes footwear called the Xcursion Fusion, which is an excellent minimalist boot that is also waterproof, which many specifically want in their boot.
 Their Xcursion Fusion is a newer and better version of the popular original.

-- LEMS makes a boot called the Boulder Boot which comes in a Nylon, Vegan, Leather, and waterproof option allowing you to find the perfect match for you.
+- LEMS makes a boot called the Boulder Boot, which comes in Nylon, Vegan, Leather, and waterproof options, allowing you to find the perfect match.
 The natural foot-shaped boot has become the preferred choice for travelers seeking to save space and weight when on the move.

-- Altra who makes some of the most loved trail runners has their own Lone Peak Hiker Trail Running Shoe, this is a more boot fit for those who would like the extra ankle support a normal runner won’t provide them.
+- Altra, which makes some of the most loved trail runners, has its own Lone Peak Hiker Trail Running Shoe.
+This is a boot fit for those who would like the extra ankle support an everyday runner won’t provide them.

-As you can see from the above you can choose to go with a boot but still gain the benefits that a zero drop shoe can provide, you just have to be willing to look around a bit more.
+As you can see from the above, you can choose to go with a boot but still gain the benefits a zero-drop shoe can provide; you must be willing to look around a bit more.

 Final Thoughts on Zero Drop Shoes and Thru-Hiking